cloudflare/cloudflared/README.md

 1. [Add a website to Cloudflare](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website)
 2. [Change your domain nameservers to Cloudflare](https://support.cloudflare.com/hc/en-us/articles/205195708)

-## Installation
+## Installing `cloudflared`

-Downloads are available as standalone binaries, a Docker image, package managers like Homebrew, or Debian and RPM packages.
+Downloads are available as standalone binaries, a Docker image, and Debian, RPM, and Homebrew packages.
 You can also find releases here on the `cloudflared` GitHub repository.

 * You can [install on macOS](https://developers.cloudflare.com/argo-tunnel/getting-started/installation#macos) via Homebrew or by downloading the [latest Darwin amd64 release](https://github.com/cloudflare/cloudflared/releases)
 * Binaries, Debian, and RPM packages for Linux [can be found here](https://developers.cloudflare.com/argo-tunnel/getting-started/installation#linux)